kwaite1021/piFrame/README.md

     You may find your Pi's IP address by using the shell script from the Master branch [Pi-startSSH.sh] OR your modem/           router config page, or in Linux by using these instructions <a href="https://www.raspberrypi.org/documentation/remote-access/ip-address.md"> nmap help </a>
     At this point you should see piFrame running. <br>
     <p>
-    Main files from the Master Branch<br>
+    Main files from the Master Branch:<br>
     <ul>
     <li>piframe.html -Client html</li>
     <li>package.json -list of npm packages used</li>